Involution game with specialization strategy: Introduction

-The innovation and contribution of this study are that it constructs a new involution model with specialization strategy, which enriches the relevant researches about involution, homogeneous competition competition and strategy selection.
-For applications, our model show that, in industries with high social temperature and less fierce competition, it is suitable to adopt the ordinary strategy with low investment when the resource is poor, while the resource is abundant the choice of strategy is best according to the specific situation of the degree of competition and the total amount of the resource; in industries with low social temperature and fierce competition, our model show that, unless the total amount of social resources is very low, we should adopt the specialization strategy with relatively small investment, which can achieve more and make less effort.
+The innovation and contribution of this study are that, we construct a new involution model with specialization strategy, which enriches the relevant researches about involution, homogeneous competition and strategy selection.
+Although this work is based on the existing involution game model, it employs a novel setting to explain why human social division of labor is becoming increasingly refined, and give suggestions on the social conditions under which the specialization strategies are appropriate.
+For applications, our model show that, in industries with low level of competition intensity, it is suitable to adopt the ordinary strategy with low investment when the resource is poor, while the resources are abundant the choice of strategy is best according to the specific situation of the degree of competition and the total amount of the resources; in industries with high level of competition intensity, our model show that, unless the total amount of social resources is very low, we should adopt the specialization strategy with relatively small investment, which can achieve more resources and make less effort.

-The remainders of the paper is organized as follows: In Sec.~\ref{sec_model} an involution game model with specialization strategy is proposed; Sec.~\ref{sec_result} presents the simulation results and related analysis; Sec.~\ref{sec_ana} conducts an analytical analysis to avoid illusive results and mine the underlying mechanism; some discussion and conclusion are given in Sec.~\ref{sec_con}.
+The remainders of the paper are organized as follows: In Sec.~\ref{sec_model} an involution evolution model with specialization strategy is proposed; Sec.~\ref{sec_result} presents the simulation results and related analysis; Sec.~\ref{sec_ana} conducts an theoretical analysis to avoid illusive results and mine the underlying mechanism; some discussion and conclusion are given in Sec.~\ref{sec_con}.